pschool-in/curriculum/content/science/new topics/day-night-1.md

 ## Group: Day vs Night
 Classify the activities based on the time of day they are done.
 ```
-Day: brush your teeth, reading, playing in the garden
+Day: brush your teeth, read, play in the garden
-Night: star gazing, sleep , eat dinner
+Night: stargazing, sleeping, eating dinner
 ```
 ## Day vs Night
 Classify the activities based on the time of day they are done.